Multiplication

 Whether the first factor is the multiplier or the multiplicand may be ambiguous or depend upon context.
-For example, the expression $3 \times 4$ can be phrased as "3 times 4" and evaluated as $4+4+4$, where 3 is the multiplier, but also as "3 multiplied by 4", in which case 3 becomes the multiplicand.
+For example, the expression $3 \times 4$ can be phrased as "3 times 4", or "Three groups of four", notating the multiplication symbol with the word of, and evaluated as $4+4+4$, where 3 is the multiplier, but also as "3 multiplied by 4", in which case 3 becomes the multiplicand.
 One of the main properties of multiplication is the commutative property, which states in this case that adding 3 copies of 4 gives the same result as adding 4 copies of 3.
 Thus, the designation of multiplier and multiplicand does not affect the result of the multiplication.

 Systematic generalizations of this basic definition define the multiplication of integers (including negative numbers), rational numbers (fractions), and real numbers.

-Multiplication can also be visualized as counting objects arranged in a rectangle (for whole numbers) or as finding the area of a rectangle whose sides have some given lengths.
-The area of a rectangle does not depend on which side is measured first—a consequence of the commutative property.
+Multiplication can also be visualized as counting objects arranged in a rectangle (for whole numbers) or as calculating the area of a rectangle with sides of given lengths.
+The area of a rectangle remains the same regardless of which side is measured first—a result of the commutative property.

 The product of two measurements (or physical quantities) is a new type of measurement (or new quantity), usually with a derived unit of measurement.
 For example, multiplying the lengths (in meters or feet) of the two sides of a rectangle gives its area (in square meters or square feet).
 Such a product is the subject of dimensional analysis.

-The inverse operation of multiplication is division.
+The inverse operation of multiplication is considered division.
 For example, since 4 multiplied by 3 equals 12, 12 divided by 3 equals 4.
 Indeed, multiplication by 3, followed by division by 3, yields the original number.
 The division of a number other than 0 by itself equals 1.

 Several mathematical concepts expand upon the fundamental idea of multiplication.
 The product of a sequence, vector multiplication, complex numbers, and matrices are all examples where this can be seen.
 These more advanced constructs tend to affect the basic properties in their own ways, such as becoming noncommutative in matrices and some forms of vector multiplication or changing the sign of complex numbers.